NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 Quality control after peak calling
 -----------------------------------

 Having a consensus peakset we can re-run samples clustering with ``deepTools`` using only peak regions for the coverage analysis `in BED mode <https://deeptools.readthedocs.io/en/latest/content/tools/multiBamSummary.html#id9>`_.
-This may be informative when looking at samples similarities with clustering and heatmaps and it typically done for ChIP-seq experiments.
-This also gives an indications whether peaks are consistent between replicates given the signal strength in peaks regions.
+This may be informative when looking at samples similarities with clustering and heatmaps, and it is typically done for ChIP-seq experiments.
+This also gives an indication whether peaks are consistent between replicates, given the signal strength in peaks regions.

 Let's make a new directory to keep things organised and run ``deepTools`` in ``BED`` mode providing merged peakset we created: